Skip to Content

 Disney’s Contemporary Resort

 Disney’s Contemporary Resort is arguably the most iconic of the Walt Disney World resorts.
 The monorail runs right through it, making it a unique landmark.
 My kids always wanted to stay in the Contemporary, just to know what it is like.
+With a recent renovation, the rooms are now Incredibles themed.

 Despite the proximity to the monorail, the rooms at the Contemporary are actually very quiet.
 It’s such a great choice for a vacation with toddlers because you can walk right over to the Magic Kingdom without taking any transportation.
-You can also take the bus (Hollywood Studios and Animal Kingdom) and the monorail (Epcot) to the other theme parks.
+You can also take the bus (Hollywood Studios and Animal Kingdom) and the monorail (EPCOT) to the other theme parks.

 When choosing your room, you’ll have the option to pick one in the main tower, the adjacent Garden Wing, or Bay Lake Tower, which offers Disney Vacation Club suites.
 I prefer the main tower rooms, although they are typically a bit more expensive than the Garden Wing.